olli0601/PANGEA.HIV.sim/README.md

 #### Simulations used in the PANGEA methods comparison exercise

-The 33 simulated data sets from the village and regional models are [available here in folder 201502](http://bit.ly/PANGEAHIVsim).
+The 33 simulated data sets from the village and regional models are [available here in folder 201502](http://bit.ly/PANGEAHIVsim) **FIX THIS PLEASE**.

 ****